MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.1.md

 ```

-_We have learnt basic fundamentals of metasploit framework_
+_We have learnt fundamentals of metasploit framework_

 **Let's discuss some approaches to use metasploit framework.**

-Approaches are mostly same like we perform manual pentesting in our terminal.
+Approaches are mostly the same as we perform manual pentesting in our terminal.

-* Scan & Enumerate the target using metasploit auxilary modules.
+* Scan & Enumerate the target using metasploit auxiliary modules.

-* Select an exploit based on findings, and based of our target scope.
+* Select an exploit based on findings, and based on our target scope.

-* Use payloads in target system to get successfull access to target.
+* Use payloads in the target system to get successful access to the target.

-* Encode arbitrary payload/exploit, if target system is running any protection.
+* Encode arbitrary payload/exploit, if the target system is running any protection.

-* After successfull access on target system, gather sensitive data. escalate privileges, and delete logs
+* After successfully access on the target system, gather sensitive data. escalate privileges, and delete logs

-**These are some basic fundamentals of Metasploit-Framework**
+**These are some fundamentals of Metasploit-Framework**

 ## Conclusion

-_**I would like to suggest you to read more about metasploit-framework, because it has every thing you want to exploit your target,there is also a free training title as **[Metaspoit-Unleashed](https://www.offensive-security.com/metasploit-unleashed/)** provided by **Offensive Security** that described every thing about Metsaploit-Framework.**_
+_**I would like to suggest you read more about metasploit-framework, because it has everything you want to exploit your target, there is also a free training title as **[Metaspoit-Unleashed](https://www.offensive-security.com/metasploit-unleashed/)** provided by **Offensive Security** that described everything about Metasploit-Framework.**_